AnyLog-co/documentation/training/Session II (Deployment).md

     Note that all 4 nodes appear in the output with a unique name and a unique IP + Port string.

 ### Test nodes are accessible
-The command **test network** determines that all the nodes are recognized and accessible (the master node will communicate with each member node).
+The command **test network** determines that all the nodes are recognized and accessible (the Master node will communicate with each member node).
 ```
 AL anylog-master > test network